• International Ballet 2025

 The walking trail

 Once we finally got the kids away from the playground, we took a family walk around the trail.
 This trail seemed popular with many people, and though there were quite a few pet owners walking their dogs, the park was very clean.
-It is a nice size yet had good visibility.
-Those with older kids could probably walk the trail by themselves yet be in sight to wave at their children over on the playground.
-This feature makes it very family friendly- adults can jog a bit, have an uninterrupted conversation or just enjoy the walk.
+It is a nice size yet has good visibility.

 There are also some nice picnic tables and a shelter that can be reserved for special occasions.
-The larger trail has a cut through with tables near the playground so you can just circle nearby if needed.
+The larger trail has a cut-through with tables near the playground so you can just circle nearby if needed.

 Visit Poinsett Park